Small, Journal of the New York Botanical Garden 20: 35, 1919

 O. zebrina grows to 1 m tall or less.
 Cladodes are oval or obovate and 10 to 20 cm long.
 Lower areoles have no spines and upper areoles are irregularly spined.

 Flowers are few and yellow, solitary.
-The fruit is obovoid and not constricted at the base, about 4 cm long.
+The fruit is obovoid and may or may not be constricted at the base.
+Fruit is about 4 cm long.
 Seeds are 6-7 cm in diameter.